Lovor01/makeiteasy-popup/readme.txt

 == Upgrade Notice ==

 = 1.1.4 =
 It is possible to use translations.
+Some minor fixes to UI logic.

 = 1.1.3 =
 Bug fixes.